AlexanderZaytsev/react-native-i18n/README.md

 `$ npm install react-native-i18n --save`

-:warning: npm currently has an issue resolving git sub-dependencies.
-Check [this issue](https://github.com/AlexanderZaytsev/react-native-i18n/issues/101) for more informations.

 ## Automatic setup

 After installing the npm package you need to link the native modules.